 NABERS – offers an overview on how ratings from 0 to 6 stars are assessed and how to self-assess buildings for free, or find a professional to conduct an accredited rating.

 Calculating Cool tool – as well as its calculator, the site includes advice on how to benchmark the efficiency of heating, ventilation and air conditioning (HVAC) systems in relation to best practice as well as to understand energy standards and energy ratings for appliances and equipment, including labelling.

 Energy Rating – includes information on energy standards and energy ratings for appliances and equipment, including labelling to enable businesses to compare appliances and equipment and find the most energy efficient products.

 Supply chain and logistics

 Energy is one of the biggest operating costs in the supply chain and logistics sector.
 Improving the energy efficiency of transport operations and warehouses can result in a more profitable and competitive business.

 The Supply Chain and Logistics Association of Australia (SCLAA) website provides energy efficient solutions for Australian transport and logistics SMEs.

 SCLAA has also produced guides on energy efficiency for the supply chain and logistics sector.
 These guides cover topics such as the importance of data, and identifying, evaluating, and implementing energy efficiency opportunities.

-Also see the transport pages for more energy efficiency opportunities, case studies and resources.
+See the transport pages for more energy efficiency opportunities, case studies and resources.